USEPA/MC_Case_Study/README.md

 | Histogram_5306.pdf  | Histogram for the case study, Figure 8  |
 | Label_names_5306_#.csv<sup>[2](#myfootnote2)</sup> | Label names for the levels in the Sankey diagram |
 | Percentages_5306_#.csv<sup>[3](#myfootnote3)</sup> | Percentages/fractions for the levels in the Sankey diagram |

+## Disclaimer

+The views expressed in this article are those of the authors and do not necessarily represent the views or policies of the USEPA.
+Any mention of trade names, products, or services does not imply an endorsement by the U.S.
+Government or the USEPA.
+The USEPA does not endorse any commercial products, service, or enterprises.

+## Acknowledgement

+This research was supported in by an appointment for Jose D. Hernandez-Betancur to the Research Participation Program at the Center for Environmental Solutions and Emergency Response, Office of Research and Development, USEPA, administered by the Oak Ridge Institute for Science and Education through an Interagency Agreement between the U.S. Department of Energy and the USEPA.

 #### ------------------------------------------------------------------------------------------------------------------------